Table of Contents

 Of course, it also sometimes happens that a customer fails to recognize or recall an installment payment that they agreed to make, and they assume fraud and ask to dispute the charge.
 These would be considered friendly fraud chargebacks.

-- Transaction documents that show that the cardholder agreed to the number and amount of the installment payments processed.
+- A copy of the TID or other documents that show that the cardholder agreed to the number and amount of the installment payments processed.

 The following best practices can help you avoid this kind of chargeback: